dorukgunes/github-auto-assigner/README.md

       - reviewerE
       - reviewerF

-# A list of keywords to add all reviewers to the pull request if pull requests include it
+# A list of keywords to add all reviewers to the pull request if pull requests title or branch name include it
 # includeAllKeywords:
 #   - hotfix
 #   - release

-# A list of keywords to avoid adding reviewers if pull requests include it
+# A list of keywords to avoid adding reviewers if pull requests title or branch name include it
 # excludeAllKeywords:
 #   - wip
 #   - draft
 ```

+## Development
+After you develop you changes make sure to follow these actions
+- Make sure run `npm run build`
+- Commit your changes
+- To release, make you sure to create a tag `git tag -a -m "Include pr branch name for include and exlude keywords" v0.2 `
+- Push the tags as well `git push --follow-tags`

 ## Licence
 MIT